chondosha1234/Simulated-Virtual-GPS/README.md

 It should launch a gazebo window automatically and have a quadcopter drone sitting at the origin point.
 Sometimes on the first try it may fail.
 Just end the process and run again.

+## Further Tests and Experiments

+There is a scripts folder which has shell scripts.
+These build and launch all the necessary tools and frameworks for our simulations.
+These were made to avoid having to open dozens of terminal windows.
+The output from these processes is sent to log files in the top level directory.
+There are also several ROS2 launch files in our project which start up multiple ROS2 nodes for our experiments.
+The launch files are also called in the scripts at appropriate places.

+These scripts are found in the `scripts/` folder and can be easily run with `./start.sh` for example.